W-4 forms for nannies and caregivers

-Why you need both federal and state tax withholding forms if you're a nanny or you employ one -- and where to get the documents.
+Why you need both federal and state tax withholding forms if you're a nanny or you employ one - and where to get them

 Federal W-4 Forms

 At the time of hire, caregivers should fill out Form W-4 so the family can accurately calculate how much federal income tax to withhold from them each pay period.
-To make this process easy, you can also download the document on the IRS website.
+To make this process easy, you can click here to download the document.